-What ensues is a brilliantly orchestrated cat and mouse game largely between Roan and Suzy.
-This in itself sets this film above the typical Hollywood thriller.
+What ensues is a brilliantly orchestrated cat and mouse game largely between Roan and Suzy which itself sets this film above the typical Hollywood thriller.
 Rather than sitting back and surrendering to gory effects the audience is expected to think, to truly care about Suzy and root for her survival.
 Suzy is not the usual hapless damsel in distress; she is bright, resourceful and perceptive, more than a match for the clever Roat.
 Being blind turns out not to be a disadvantage to Suzy.
 It gives her the ability to notice little things the sighted would have overlooked.
 Things like furniture slightly moved the constant playing with the window blinds (a signal between the crooks) and the movements of the men throughout her apartment.
 It dawns on Suzy that something is amiss and she begins to prepare for the worse.
 While not a criminal mastermind Roat devises a plan that seemingly is brilliant.
 He underestimates how easy it will be to fool the blind woman but the manner in which he manipulates the other two men is inspired.
 The ending is shrouded in darkness.
-When I saw this film in my youth the gimmick was for the theater to dim the house lights to the edge of the legal limit to accentuate the tension.
-It did and I remember it now several decades later.
+When I saw this film in my youth, the gimmick was for the theater to dim the house lights to the edge of the legal limit to accentuate the tension.
+It did, and I remember it now several decades later.
 You might want to try this at home.

 Director Terence Young knows how to please an audience.
-He is responsible for three of the early (and best) James Bind films, Doctor No, From Russia with Love and Thunderball.
-You may wonder if a director used to such action oriented films can handle a far more cerebral thriller, the answer is a resounding yes.
+He is responsible for three of the early (and best) James Bind films, ‘Doctor No,' ‘From Russia with Love’ and ‘Thunderball.'
+You may wonder if a director used to such action-oriented films can handle a far more cerebral thriller, the answer is a resounding yes.
 His control of the all important pacing is gifted.
-While most thrillers seem to feel that an initial shock is required at the start of the film, Young give the audience time to acclimate to the situations and characters.
-He developes the plot slowly, like a fine dinner left to simmer and merge the flavors.
+While most thrillers seem to feel that an initial shock required at the start of the film, Young give the audience time to acclimate to the situations and characters.
+He develops the plot slowly, like a fine dinner left to simmer and merges the flavors.
 He exhibits the same control of the lighting.
-Due to the specifics of this film this is even more important than usual.
-As the ending approaches the lights dim, one by one.
+Due to the specifics of this film, this is even greater than usual.
+As the ending approaches the lights dim, one by one, darkening the theater reinforcing the events on screen.
 Shadows become something out of a nightmare as our concern for the plight of Suzy increases.
 Young manipulates the emotions of the audience to perfection.